EvgenyAgafonchikov/opencv/README.md

 cd bin
 cmake -G "Visual Studio 12 2013" -DCMAKE_SYSTEM_NAME=WindowsPhone -DCMAKE_SYSTEM_VERSION=8.1 ../
 ```
+---
 #### VS2015 branches
+---
 There are VS2015 branches in the repo tested with VS2015RC on Windows 10 Insider Preview (10074).

 ##### Test-vs2015 branch
-Branch contains pregenerated solutions for VS2015RC in *bin_VS2015_RC* directory (*bin* directory contains solutions for VS2015 CTP6 however support of these solutions is dorpped and correct work is not guaranteed) with accuracy and performance tests enabled.
+Branch contains pregenerated solutions for VS2015RC in *bin_VS2015_RC* directory (*bin* directory contains solutions for VS2015 CTP6 however support of these solutions is dropped and correct work is not guaranteed) with accuracy and performance tests enabled.

 Follow instructions below to get OpenCV binaries on Windows 10 VS2015RC.